DiegoTc/pettracker/JT808_PROTOCOL_EXTENSION.md

 The JT/T 808 protocol data flows through our system as follows:

-1. GPS tracking devices connect to our TCP server (port 808 or 8080 in development)
+1. Physical GPS tracking devices connect to our TCP server (port 808 in production, 8080 in development)
 2. The protocol server parses incoming binary messages according to JT/T 808 specification
 3. Basic location data (coordinates, altitude, speed, etc.) is stored in the database
 4. **Pet-specific extension data** is published to MQTT topics for real-time use by clients